tiagoburiol/fb.beamSection/README.md

-# 🌀 napy.torsion
+# 🌀 fb.beamSection

-A Saint-Venant Torsion Module for the NAPy Finite Element Framework
+A Saint-Venant Torsion Module for the FlightBEAM Finite Element Framework

 [![Python](https://img.shields.io/badge/Python-3.10%2B-blue)](https://www.python.org/)
 [![License: MIT](https://img.shields.io/badge/License-MIT-green)](LICENSE)

 ## Overview

-This repository contains the **Saint-Venant Torsion Module**, developed for the **NAPy Finite Element Framework**, a Python-based environment for numerical simulation in solid and structural mechanics, which is an ongoing development project.
+This repository contains the **Saint-Venant Torsion Module**, developed for the **FlightBEAM Finite Element Framework**, a Python-based environment for numerical simulation in solid and structural mechanics, which is an ongoing development project.

-**NAPy**, short for **Numeric AirPlane**, was originally conceived as a computational platform for the numerical analysis of aerospace structures.
+The name **FlightBEAM** is a tribute to Bernoulli, Euler, Saint-Venant, and Santos Dumont.
+The project was originally conceived as a computational platform for the numerical analysis of aerospace structures.
 Over time, it has evolved into a general-purpose finite element framework designed for research, education, and engineering applications.

+This project has been carried out at the Numerical Analysis Laboratory of the [Federal University of Santa Maria - UFSM](https://www.ufsm.br/), involving graduate students from the [Mechanical Engineering Program - PGMec](https://www.ufsm.br/cursos/pos-graduacao/santa-maria/pgmec) and faculty members from the Departments of Mechanical Engineering and Mathematics.

 ## Features

 - Implements the **classical Saint-Venant torsion theory**.
 - Computes **shear stress distribution**, **torsional stiffness**, and **warping functions**.
 - Fully written in **Python**, using an **object-oriented and modular design**.
-- Integrates with NAPy’s components for **mesh generation**, **boundary conditions**, and **post-processing**.
+- Integrates with FlightBEAM’s components for **mesh generation**, **boundary conditions**, and **post-processing**.
 - Supports **structured and unstructured meshes**.
 - Ready for extension to **nonlinear torsion**, **coupled problems**, and **aeroelastic analyses**.

 ## Implementation Notes

 The finite element formulation adopted in this module follows the standard weak form of Saint-Venant’s torsion problem.
-The resulting linear system is assembled using NAPy’s internal FEM infrastructure, ensuring compatibility with other NAPy modules.
+The resulting linear system is assembled using FlightBEAM’s internal FEM infrastructure, ensuring compatibility with other FlightBEAM modules.

 ## Requirements